 There is no cure for idiopathic pulmonary fibrosis, but proper treatment can help to alleviate symptoms.
 NYU Langone specialists offer supportive therapies that make breathing more comfortable and improve your quality of life.

 If the results of pulmonary function tests indicate that you have mild to moderate idiopathic pulmonary fibrosis, your doctor may recommend medication.
-Two newly approved medications, pirfenidone and nintedanib, have been shown to delay the progression of lung function decline.
+Two medications, pirfenidone and nintedanib, have been shown to delay the progression of lung function decline.

 These medications are well tolerated by most people.
 Side effects of pirfenidone may include nausea and sensitivity to light.
 Nintedanib may cause diarrhea and nausea.